canada-ca/micro-acquisition/_pages/en/user-guide.md

 <p>If you need clarification on the details of an open opportunity before applying, please email your question(s) to <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">microacquisition@hrsdc-rhdcc.gc.ca</a>.</p>

-<p>If you have a question about an open opportunity, send it to us as fast as possible.
+<p>If you have a question about an open opportunity, please send it to us as fast as possible.
 Answers to these questions are posted on the website for everyone.
 Questions may be submitted up until two business days before an opportunity closes.</p>

+<p>If you have questions about the micro-acquisiiton pilot in general, you can also send these questions by email to <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">microacquisition@hrsdc-rhdcc.gc.ca</a>.</p>

+<p>If you are new to doing business with the Government of Canada and you need help understanding the federal procurement process, or if you are interested in learning how to find opportunities to bid on, you can contact the <a href="https://buyandsell.gc.ca/for-businesses/contacts-for-businesses/office-of-small-and-medium-enterprises-osme-regional-offices" target="_blank">Office of Small and Medium Enterprises</a> .
+They have a network of offices across Canada.</p>

 <h2>Are you ready to apply?</h2>